 Updating to the latest version of the app or installing it for the first time from the iTunes app store will install the app on your Apple Watch or Apple Watch 2.

 The features available depend on which Apple Watch you have.
 Apple Watch 2 added a GPS receiver, so you can record rides using only the watch while leaving your phone at home.

 Watch: Starts recording and storing the activity data on the watch.
 This mode will only show the default ride metrics.
 The ride does not get recorded on the phone until you have finished recording on the watch.
 After selecting your recording method, the rest of the screens and interactions are the same.

-You must go into the Ride with GPS app on your iPhone to complete the process.
+You must open the Ride with GPS app on your iPhone to complete the process.

-The turn-by-turn Voice Navigation in conjunction with notifications on the Apple Watch.
-Your iPhone will play the cue, but you can also reference the cue on your watch within the app or as a watch notification.
+You can use turn-by-turn Voice Navigation in conjunction with notifications on the Apple Watch.
+Audible cues will be played by your iPhone, but you can also reference the cue on your watch, either within the app or as a watch notification.

 If you are not seeing the Ride with GPS app on your Apple Watch, there are two ways you can get it installed.